Azure-Samples/spring-petclinic-ai/readme.md

 ### Run Petclinic AI in codespace

+This will create required resources in Azure and deploy the AI application to Azure Container Apps.

 1. Create your codespace in github.

    Go to the github page of the repo [spring-petclinic-ai](https://github.com/Azure-Samples/spring-petclinic-ai), click <kbd>Code</kbd> and <kbd>Create codespace on main</kbd>.